|St Ives Lighthouse Intensive study||St Ives Cornwall||One weekend with two hour prep||Weekend May 17th-19th & May 12th||All day|

 —“Sketch of the Past,” begun in June 1939.

-We will visit the iconic Tate St Ives gallery overlooking the Atlantic Ocean, built between 1988 and 1993 on the site of an old gasworks, and there will be an optional boat trip to Godrevy Lighthouse.
+You will have the opportunity to visit the iconic Tate St Ives gallery overlooking the Atlantic Ocean, built between 1988 and 1993 on the site of an old gasworks, and there will be an optional boat trip to Godrevy Lighthouse.

-We will also look at Talland House, now privately owned, her childhood summer home.
+We may also look at Talland House, now privately owned, her childhood summer home.
 For several months of the year the elegant house overlooking St Ives Bay would be the Stephens’ family home until 1895 when Virginia’s mother Julia Stephen died.
 Although the complete family never returned to St Ives following their mother’s death, her children travellled back in 1905 following the death of their father in 1904.
-Talland House was then home to artist Thomas Millie Dow and his family.
-Virginia returned again to St Ives and stayed at Trevose House, Draycott Terrace in 1908.
-Talland House is now hemmed in by new cottages built in the car park and general crowding all around, but we can get glimpses of the garden and view.
-Real estate prices are booming in St Ives, and every square inch has become potential investment property, so not only the garden, but also the view, and more subtely the whole feeling of graciousness which used to characterize Talland House has been severely curtailed.

 Train cost is approx. £70 each way(cheaper if bought earlier)

-Salon cost is £130– this includes a two-hour meeting Monday 24th of September to start the study before the trip — as well as copious notes & critical resources.
+Salon cost is £140– this includes a two-hour meeting Monday May 13th to start the study before the trip — as well as copious notes & critical resources.
+We will meet around eight hours over the weekend.
+The first meeting starts at 5:45 Friday evening; the last meeting is scheduled for 9:30-11:30 Sunday morning.

-We will enjoy dinner out on Friday and Saturday– lunch to be determined…other costs will include the optional boat trip & visit to the St Ives gallery.
+We will enjoy dinner out on Friday and Saturday…other costs will include the optional boat trip & visit to the St Ives gallery.

 Getting there: The train from London takes just over five hours, with one change at St Erth for the branch line to St Ives.